ADHD is a brain disorder that is present from birth or develops shortly after birth.

 A doctor's evaluation

 The diagnosis of ADHD is based on the number, frequency, and severity of signs.
-Children must have 6 or more signs of inattention or of hyperactivity and impulsivity (or 6 from each group to diagnose the combined type of ADHD; see Signs of ADHD Signs of ADHD Attention-deficit/hyperactivity disorder (ADHD) is poor or short attention span and/or excessive activity and impulsiveness inappropriate for the child’s age that interferes with functioning... read more ).
-Signs must be present in at least two separate environments (typically, home and school).
+Children must have 6 or more signs of inattention or of hyperactivity and impulsivity (or 6 from each group to diagnose the combined type of ADHD; see Signs of ADHD Signs of ADHD ).
+Signs must be present in at least two separate environments (typically, home and school) so that a child's reaction to specific problems in one situation is not mistaken for ADHD.
 Occurrence of signs just at home or just at school and nowhere else does not qualify as ADHD because such signs may be caused by the specific situation.
 Signs must also be more pronounced than would be expected for the child’s developmental level and must be present for 6 months or more.
 Often, diagnosis is difficult because it depends on the judgment of the observer.
 Also, children who are primarily inattentive may escape notice until their academic performance becomes adversely affected.

 There is no laboratory test for ADHD.
 Questionnaires about various aspects of behavior and development can help doctors and psychologists make the diagnosis.
 Because learning disorders are common, many children receive psychologic testing both to help determine whether ADHD exists and to detect the presence of a specific learning disorder, either as a cause for inattention or as a coexisting problem.